cbira353/cbira353.github.io/README.md

 # So Simple Theme

+WTF?
+Why does the README.md suddenly become the About.html page?

 Looking for a simple, responsive, theme for your Jekyll powered blog?
 Well look no further.
 Here be **So Simple Theme**, the followup to [**Minimal Mistakes**](http://mmistakes.github.io/minimal-mistakes/) -- by designer slash illustrator [Michael Rose](http://mademistakes.com).

 ## Notable features: